conix-security/zer0m0n/README.md

 It's a first release, and there are still a lof of improvements to do and features to implement.
 Here is a list of such improvements to come :

-- add "kernelland" option to command-line submitting (actually only supported by the web interface)
 - anti detection features :
  	+ anti-vm detection* (cuckoo & virtual machine related files/processes/registry/connections)
 	+ process hiding using PID (actually performed using process names)